Senior Military Officer has Sexual Assault Court-Martial Case Dismissed and Dropped During Trial (UCMJ Article 120)

 Had there been a court-martial trial and sex crime conviction in this case, the military officer client could have been sentenced to a punitive discharge, a lengthy term of confinement in prison (possibly decades) and, in addition, he would have been required to register as a sex offender.
 His retirement would have been lost, and his future employment, education, and social opportunities would be destroyed.
 Thankfully, the truth was exposed, the court-martial case was dropped, and the military senior officer client was spared this risk of devastation to his future.

 While this military court-martial and sexual assault case was successfully defended, it is important to understand that every case has different facts, and success in previous cases does not guarantee success in any particular future case.
 No military lawyer or civilian defense lawyer, including those who specialize in military law, can guarantee the outcome of any military trial or case.
+Consulting with an experienced court martial lawyer can provide essential guidance tailored to your unique circumstances.

 For more information about the military justice system, particularly cases alleging rape and/or sexual assault in violation of UCMJ Article 120, please see: https://militaryadvocate.com/military-offenses/sex-crimes/